SkrOYC/librarian/conductor/tracks/cli_config_alignment_20251221/plan.md

 - [x] Task: Ensure all security sandboxing works with the new path structure [cd16f42]
 - [x] Task: Conductor - User Manual Verification 'Phase 3: Repository Path Structure and Sandboxing' (Protocol in workflow.md) [0be3804]

-## Phase 4: Integration and Testing
+## Phase 4: Integration and Testing [checkpoint: 501f91f]
 - [x] Task: Write integration tests for the complete explore workflow with --tech flag [89c1ede]
 - [x] Task: Write integration tests for the complete explore workflow with --group flag [89c1ede]
 - [x] Task: Write integration tests for the list command with and without --group flag [89c1ede]
 - [x] Task: Update ReactAgent to work with the new configuration and path structure [cd16f42]
 - [x] Task: Test configuration loading with nested technology groups [738c919]
 - [x] Task: Verify that all existing functionality works with the new interface [89c1ede]
-- [~] Task: Conductor - User Manual Verification 'Phase 4: Integration and Testing' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 4: Integration and Testing' (Protocol in workflow.md) [501f91f]

+## Finalize Track
+- [~] Task: Update project tracks file to mark this track as complete